-Using the example from above, the DBD examiner completes medical and non-medical development and determines that the case is ready to be rated in July 2017.
-The DBD examiner should request a DEQY through 2016 (probability is that earnings through 2016, instead of 2015, will now be shown on DEQY) and also review TWN from January 2016 through July 2017 to ensure that no additional earnings have been reported.
+Using the example from above, the DBD examiner completes medical and non-medical development and determines that the case is ready to be rated in July 2018.
+The DBD examiner should request a DEQY through 2017 (probability is that earnings through 2017, instead of 2016, will now be shown on DEQY).
+Prior to submitting the disability case for authorization, the DBD examiner must also review to ensure that no additional earnings have been reported.
 If additional earnings have been reported, consider if case should be denied.
 (For more information on compensated service, see DCM 3.2.6.
 Refer to the NOTE above regarding no employer shown on TWN.
 For more information on how to resolve inconsistencies see DCM 3.4.206.

 Upon receipt of the disability case for review, the Disability Post examiner must confirm that the Initial Disability examiner reviewed TWN in order to identify any inconsistencies prior to authorization.
-The Disability Post examiner can confirm by checking Imaging for TWN screens and either the G-321, Employee Initial Rating Checklist, or G-321A, Widow/Child Information Checklist.
+The Disability Post examiner can confirm by checking Imaging for TWN screens and either the G-321, Employee Initial Rating Checklist; or G-321A, Widow/Child Information Checklist.
 Note: If the TWN results indicate "SSN Not Found", the Disability Post examiner should check TWN to verify results.
+Note: If the case is returned to the DBD initial examiner and resubmitted for authorization, the DBD initial examiner must obtain a new TWN report if it has been three months since the last TWN report was obtained.